josh-willy91/flight_booking_clone/README.md

 # BookYeah
 BookYeah is a rough clone of Expedia.
 It mainly copies the flight booking capabilities of Expedia or other online travel agencies.
 I'm a passionate traveler so creating an app that made the flight process easier and more transparent was a fun experience.
-After creating the flight search feature, I definitely found myself searching for flight prices to Vienna, Honolulu, and other locations I want to visit so I hope you enjoy it as well!
+After creating the flight search feature, I definitely found myself searching for flight prices to Vienna, Honolulu, and other locations I want to visit so I hope you enjoy it as well!!!

 # Technologies Used